hpmicro/hpm_sdk/samples/drivers/mcan/README_en.rst

    * 9 - CAN TX EVENT FIFO test                                                  *
    * a - CAN Timestamp Test                                                      *
    * b - CAN timeout counter Test                                                *
+   * c - CAN TXBUF cancellation Test                                             *
    *                                                                             *
    *******************************************************************************